set_valid_from¶

 Description¶

-of the output to be the named column, which must be a
+Declare the valid from of the output to be the named column, which must be a

-from its original timestamp is not included in the output.
+beyond frame.back is not included in the output.

-The “valid from” value must be a column that already exists, not an expression,
+The valid from value must be a column that already exists, not an expression,

 and must be a timestamp type, so you may need to re-shape columns with

-before you use this verb.
+make_col before you use this verb.

 Usage¶

-set_valid_from [ options ], columnname
+set_valid_from [ options ], [ frame ], columnname

 Argument |